richardbeare/GeospatialStroke/RehabCatchment/rvspy/README.md

 }
 ```

-Then run that function for the four possible combinations of
+Then run that function for the eight possible combinations of
 differences:

 ``` r